 Here are some tips on creating a habitat in your backyard for our precious local wildlife.
-Planting natives will encourage both native birds and animals to visit.
+Planting native flora will encourage native birds and animals to visit.
 Happy planting!

 Backyard Habitat Species Guide

 23 native plant species have been selected for our Backyard Habitat program.
 The plants have stickers with the species' names on them.

 View the species guide - which identifies soil types, best location, expected growth height, descriptions of leaves and flowering information.

 Before you plant native flora

 - Prepare the site

 - Consider your overall garden design

 - Plan for the mature height of the plants and for root growth